SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 keeping in mind that this does not correspond to actual population evolutionary and demographic pathway, but just as a graphic representation of relative distances.
 We can use a Neighbor-Joining tree display as implemented in the package ‘ape’.
+Note that the package 'ggtree' used to visualize trees does some conflict with the R version and tidypopgen, so we will use it by activating the

+    conda activate popgen

+Back in R:

     library(ape)